Overview

 • Influence of family and friends: Individuals surrounded by heavy drinkers are more likely to engage in similar drinking patterns, increasing the risk of AUD.

-While these factors can increase the likelihood of developing AUD, they do not guarantee that any specific person will develop the disorder.
+While these factors can increase the likelihood of developing alcohol use disorder, they do not guarantee that any specific person will develop the disorder.
 However, understanding these factors may help professionals recognize at-risk individuals and implement preventive measures.

-If you or someone you know is having difficulty with alcohol use, please reach out to a healthcare provider or a trusted professional who can guide you toward the appropriate resources and treatments.
-AUD is a treatable condition, and numerous resources are available to help individuals regain control over their lives.
+If you or someone you know is having difficulty with alcohol use or alcohol-related issues, please reach out to a healthcare provider or a trusted professional who can guide you toward the appropriate resources and treatments.

 Treatments